 NSERC Postdoctoral Research Fellowship (Visiting Fellowships in Canadian Government Laboratories Program) (2010-2011)

-Dr. Elsa Vasseur is an Assistant Professor at McGill University and the Chairholder of the NSERC/Novalait/Dairy Farmers of Canada/Valacta Industrial Research Chair in Sustainable Life of Dairy Cattle since 2016.
+Dr. Elsa Vasseur is an Associate Professor at McGill University and the Chairholder of the NSERC/Novalait/Dairy Farmers of Canada/Valacta Industrial Research Chair in Sustainable Life of Dairy Cattle since 2016.
 Dr. Elsa Vasseur’s academic background is multidisciplinary and areas of expertise are many: i) applied animal behaviour science (ethology) for a better understanding of animal needs; ii) the development of outcome measures of welfare for animals in confinement and the links in between those outcomes and the risk factors in housing and management; iii) the measures of long-term (herd) profitability and animal survival (longevity) in dairy herds; iv) the integration of animal welfare and longevity (economics) with the other components of sustainability of farming (environmental impacts, social acceptability); and v) the study of knowledge and technology transfer methods to encourage adoption of new practices by farmers.
 Her international interests and experience include a CIDA project in the DR Congo looking at reducing poverty through renewable charcoal-based agroforestry systems; and an on-going project financed by the Food and Agriculture Organization of the United Nations (UN-FAO) to understand the performance and adaptation of livestock systems in milk and meat sectors in Senegal in the context of climate change.

 Despite the fact that her overall research program covers a wide range of topics and species, Vasseur and her team have primarily focused their research work for the last 5 years (and current) on the NSERC-Novalait-DFC-Valacta IRC on Sustainable Life of Dairy Cattle.
 Three main research themes are covered: